Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Method: Physics-Guided Tiny-Mamba Transformer

-\paragraph{Calibration (post hoc).} $\phi$ is a scalar, monotone calibrator acting on the evidence $e_t$.
-In practice we use temperature scaling (learn $\kappa$ on held-out healthy/near-healthy data; set $\beta\!=\!0$) or isotonic regression under strong class imbalance to improve probability calibration without changing the ranking, thereby preserving the EVT tail fit and operating point.
+\textbf{Calibration (post hoc).} $\phi$ is a scalar, monotone calibrator acting on evidence $e_t$.
+We use temperature scaling~\cite{Guo2017Calibration} (learn $\kappa$ on held-out healthy/near-healthy data; set $\beta\!=\!0$) or isotonic regression under imbalance.
+This improves probability calibration while preserving ranking, and therefore preserves EVT tail fitting and the operating point.